What is a Featured Snippet? [Definition + Examples]

-Featured snippets are brief excerpts from a webpage that appear in Google’s search results in order to quickly answer a user’s question.
+Featured snippets are brief excerpts from a webpage that appear at the top of Google’s search results in an area known as "Position Zero."
+The search engine does this in order to quickly answer a user’s question.
 Featured snippet content is automatically pulled from pages that have been indexed by Google.
 The most common forms of featured snippets are definitions, lists, steps, and tables.

 Google is constantly testing and adding features to the search results pages (SERPs).
 A user from the search engine’s early days would probably not recognize the site from the layered look Google now offers visitors.
 Search features such as curated recipe links, top stories, and knowledge panels are now fairly common – but it all started with the humble featured snippets.

 Featured snippets first appeared in 2014 and created quite a furor in the search engine optimization (SEO) community.
 Suddenly, users were going to stay on the search engine instead of visiting your top-ranked page, right?
 Google was stealing clicks from websites!
 That’s bad for business!

 According to SEMRush’s sensor, 6 percent of SERPs have a featured snippet.
 Depending on the kind of query, the user’s intent, and the content provided in the snippet, the click-through rate on a featured snippet may be significantly higher than the organic links that appear below.